 Uncertainty in regime shifts/oceanographic conditions may affect future recruitment levels, which in turn will affect estimates of biomass through projections.
 These uncertainties have been addressed through the range of scenarios used in the projections with differing values of recruitment regimes and stock recruitment steepness parameters.

-Projections using the entire time series of recruitment (1970-2011) under the assumption of constant fishing mortality equal to 2013 levels (Models 4.1 and 4.4) indicate that the biomass increase over the next 10 years, eventually reaching BMSY .
-Projections using recruitment levels from 2000-2011 (believed productivity prior to 2000; 3) indicate increase over the next years BMSY.
+Projections using the entire time series of recruitment (1970-2011) under the assumption of constant fishing mortality equal to 2013 levels (Models 4.1 and 4.4) indicate that the biomass is expected to increase over the next 10 years, eventually reaching BMSY in about 5 years.
+Projections using recruitment levels from 2000-2011 (believed be a period of lower productivity compared to that prior to 2000; Models 4.2 and 4.3) indicate that the biomass is expected to increase over the next 5 years but then stabilize at a point below the provisional BMSY.

-.
+7.3 Jack Mackerel Research Programme

+7.3.1.
+Future Jack Mackerel Work program and identification of short term research and assessment requirements

+The jack mackerel research program was discussed and an updated version was made available.
+The updated SC Research Programme is in Annex 6.

 7.4 Revisions to the jack mackerel species profile